 This class explores components of costume design, offering a discourse on design language, colour theory, structure, and decoration as they relate to costumes for theatre.
 Instruction will include an overview of the steps necessary to take a costume from designer's sketch to completed ensemble ready for the stage.
 Specifics of the material covered will depend to some extent on the ability of the students.
 Likely topics will include: use of tools and equipment; hand and machine sewing techniques; fabric identification; garment construction; taking measurements and costume fitting, sketch analysis; working with commercial patterns and pattern drafting; shopping and budgetary control; and, theatre etiquette.
 Students will demonstrate their proficiency with hand and machine sewing by completing a number of projects.
 Guest speakers working within the industry and a visit to a professional wardrobe are a possibility.

 REQUIRED TEXTS

 The Costume Technician's Handbook by Rosemary Ingham & Liz Covey, 3rd ed. (required) Basic Sewing for Costume Construction by Rebecca Cunningham, 2nd ed. (required)

 SUPPLIES

-Basic hand and machine sewing equipment (to be discussed in class) Fabric & related misc supplies (to be discussed in class)
+Basic hand and machine sewing equipment (to be discussed in class) Fabric, paper & related misc. supplies (to be discussed in class)

 EVALUATION

-Assignment #1: Stitch Portfolio #1 (due Thursday 8, October) 20%
+Assignment #1: Stitch Portfolio Part #1 (due Tuesday 27 Sept) 20%

-Assignment #2: Stitch Portfolio #2 (due Tuesday 24, November)
+Stitch Portfolio Part #2 (due Tuesday 15, Nov)

-Quiz (12 November)
+Stitch Portfolio Final Project (due Tuesday 22, Nov)

-Weekly class projects/exhibition visits/participation
+Weekly class p projects/exhibition visits/participation/quiz 25%

 TOTAL 100%

 CONVERSION SCALE

 For the calculation of the final grade the following conversion table will be used:

 A+ 90 - 100% GPA 4.5 C+ 65 - 69.9% GPA 2.5

 Α 85 - 89.9% GPA 4.25 С 60 - 64.9% GPA 2.0

 A- 80 - 84.9% GPA 4.0 D 50 - 59.9% GPA 1.0

 B+ 75 - 79.9% GPA 3.5 F below 50% GPA 0

 В 70 - 74.9% GPA 3.0

 Work not submitted will be graded as 0%.